Language-Technology-Assessment/main-database/readme.md

 ### **Access methods**

-**Package**

-Is a packaged release of the model available on a software repository (e.g. a Python Package Index, Homebrew)?

-    🟥 No index software package is available.

-    🟧 User-oriented code or web-interface is available but not as a versioned package.

-    🟩 A packaged release of the model available on a software repository is available (e.g. a Python Package Index, Homebrew).

-**API**

-Is an API available that provides unrestricted access to the model (other than security and CDN restrictions)?
-If applicable, this entry also collects information on the use and availability of meta prompts.

-    🟥 No API access.

-    🟧 Commerial or restricted-access user API is available.

-    🟩 An API available that provides unrestricted access to the model (other than security and CDN restrictions).

 **Licenses**

-Is the project fully covered by Open Source Initiative (OSI)-approved licenses, including all data sources and training pipeline code?
+Is the project fully covered by open licenses, including all data sources and training pipeline code?
+In particular, are the model weights, training code, and data sources (as available) covered by open licenses?

     🟥 The project is not licensed clearly or does not use an Open Source Initiative (OSI)-approved license.